Ask anyone who has a business website what their goals are, and you’ll likely get an answer that includes more website visitors.

 For instance, in the retail industry, when posting daily, a website may get between 15,000 and 250,000 per month.
 To really understand the industry standard, it’s good to look at the competition.

 Now, at this point, you’re probably wondering about checking a competitor’s website.

 Is it ethical or even legal?

 The answer to both questions is yes.
 And companies do this all the time.

 Why?
 Determining traffic levels for big players in your industry is a good way to gauge the health of the niche in terms of search.

-If one website is getting a lot of hits each month, it might be wise to try to outpace them by using better search engine optimization (SEO) methods.
+If one website is getting plenty of hits each month, it might be wise to try to outpace them by using better search engine optimization (SEO) methods.

-Likewise, comparing your traffic levels to that of your direct competition allows you to see how well you’re doing in the same niche.
+Likewise, comparing your traffic levels to your direct competition’s allows you to see how well you’re doing in the same niche.